 Should Sterling rise from its current record lows, it will cost the company more to repay its already-very-expensive bonds.

-According to a press release, Symtomax has recently hired the former State Secretary for Health and President of Portugal’s health regulator Infarmed, Dr Eurico Castro Alves, as director of Symtomax.
+According to a press release, Symtomax has recently hired the former State Secretary for Health and former President of Portugal’s health regulator Infarmed, Dr Eurico Castro Alves, as director of Symtomax.

 For investors, the thing to remember is that legitimacy by association is not a substitute for due diligence.

-The fact that a government official has joined the board does not make an investment paying 12-18% per year any less high risk.
+The fact that a former government official has joined the board does not make an investment paying 12-18% per year any less high risk.